Abstract

 Preparation for in vivo imaging

 Mice were anesthetized with intra-perotineal injection of ketamine (100 mg/kg) and xylazine (10 mg/kg).
 The pupil was dilated with 1% tropicamide (Sandoz, Basel, Switzerland) and 2.5% phenylephrine (Akorn, Lake Forest, IL).
 A custom contact lens (1.5 mm base curve, 3.2 mm diameter, +10 diopter power, Advanced Vision Technologies, Lakewood, CO) was fitted to the eye.
-For a subset of experiments, 50 mg/kg fluorescein (AK-FLUOR, Akorn, Decatur, IL) was administered by intra-perotineal injection to confirm vascular integrity and perfusion status after injury.
+For a subset of experiments, 50 mg/kg fluorescein (AK-FLUOR, Akorn, Decatur, IL) was administered by intra-peritoneal injection to confirm vascular integrity and perfusion status after injury.
 During AOSLO imaging, anesthesia was supplemented with 1% (v/v) isoflurane in oxygen and mice were maintained at 37°C via electric heat pad.
-Eye hydration was maintained throughout imaging with regular application of saline eye drops (Refresh tears, Allergan, Sydney, Australia) and lubricating eye gel (Genteal, Alcon Laboratories Inc. Fort Worth, TX) in combination with rigid contact lens described above.
-Mice were placed in a positioning frame with 6-degrees of freedom to allow for stable animal positioning and to aid in retinal navigation relative to the beam of the AOSLO and OCT.
+Eye hydration was maintained throughout imaging with regular application of saline eye drops (Refresh tears, Allergan, Sydney, Australia) and lubricating eye gel (Genteal, Alcon Laboratories Inc. Fort Worth, TX).
+Mice were placed in a positioning frame with 6-degrees of freedom to allow for stable animal positioning and aid in retinal navigation relative to the beam of the AOSLO and OCT.

 In vivo AOSLO imaging

-As described previously, red blood cell (RBC) imaging was achieved by combining phase-contrast imaging with a strategy to arrest the slow galvanometer scanner and let the resonant scanner project a single “line” on the retina.
+As described previously, red blood cell (RBC) imaging was achieved by combining phase-contrast imaging with a strategy to arrest the slow galvanometer scanner and let the resonant scanner project a single “line” (0.71° scan angle) on the retina.
 This enabled RBC flux imaging by positioning this line orthogonal to the direction of flow for single capillaries.
-As blood cells moved through capillaries, they were “self-scanned” producing images of RBCs in space/time images30 (Figure 4 – figure supplement 1b + f).
-Scan angle for this modality was 0.71°.
+As blood cells moved through capillaries, they were “self-scanned” producing images of RBCs in space/time27.

 PR laser damage model and post-injury time points for imaging

 488 nm light (Continuous wave Laser diode, ±4 nm bandwidth, Toptica Photonics) was used to create an acute laser injury.
-Laser light was projected through the AOSLO and focused onto the PR outer segments.
-To create damage, 785 µW of 488 nm light was focused onto the PR outer segments for 3 minutes in a single line on the retina subtending 24 x 1 µm to concentrate the power to a small focal region.
+785 µW of 488 nm light was projected through the AOSLO and focused onto the PR outer segments (Figure 1a) for 3 minutes in a single line on the retina subtending 24 x 1 µm to concentrate the power to a small region.
 Laser injuries were placed between 5-15° from the optic disc.
-To avoid absorption confounds, we avoided placing lesions beneath large retinal vessels.
-For experiments examining neutrophil involvement, lesions were placed less than ∼100 microns away from retinal veins and within microns of capillaries to increase the chance of extravasation through these preferred pathways in the retina38–40.
-As many as four such lesions were placed per retina (Figure 1).
-We chose to use the above protocol as an established way to create modest, consistent and reproducible outer retinal damage.
+To avoid absorption confounds, we refrained from placing lesions beneath large retinal vessels.
+For experiments examining neutrophil involvement, lesions were placed <100 µm away from retinal veins and within microns of capillaries to increase the chance of extravasation through these preferred pathways in the retina36–38.
+As many as four such lesions were placed per retina.
+This protocol produced a hyper-reflective phenotype in the >40 locations across 28 mice.
+In rare cases, the exposure yielded no hyper-reflective lesion and were often in mice with high retinal motion, where the light dosage was spread over a larger retinal area.
+These locations were not included in the in-vivo or histological analysis.

 Throughout this work, we assessed the effects of the laser injury for the following time points: baseline/control, 1 day (defined as 18 – 28 hours post-damage), 3 days, 7 days and 2 months.